kristinakarrass/Bamazon/README.md

 ### View Product Sales by Department

+The total profit column will display profits in green and losses in red.

 ![First Supervisor Screenshot](/screenshots/supervisor1.png?raw=true "view product sales by department")

 The column for total profits is calculated and added by the code and does not exists in the database.